bulldogcreative/mailgun/README.md

 ]);
 ```

-Or if you wanted to send an email email, you could do the following:
+Or if you wanted to send an email, you could do the following:

 ```php
 <?php